 Titan's Lake District

-Since its arrival in orbit at Saturn in 2004, Cassini has flown past Titan more than a hundred times.
-Numerous radar swaths across Titan have been combined into this gargantuan map of the lakes and hills of its northern polar region.
+Cassini flew past Titan 127 times during its time at Saturn.
+This map of Titan's lakes and seas near the moon's northern polar region was created from numerous Cassini radar scans.
 The three largest seas are Punga Mare (closest to the pole), Ligeia Mare, and the biggest, Kraken Mare.